- How to Guide

 IBX SmartView Near Real-Time APIs

 The Near-Real-Time streaming APIs, are shown on the right-hand side of the diagram depicting IBX SmartView API-Architecture.
 These allow for streaming the data to an asynchronous channel.
 This data is collected from various IBX locations.
 The data that is collected at the different IBX locations, is streamed in near real-time to the subscriber.
 The data streaming is currently available on Google pub-sub, Amazon Web Services SNS and Microsoft Azure Service Bus channels via subscription.

 Streaming data can also be retrieved in a machine native protocol such as SNMP an OPC, via a private async channel.
 This allows customers to integrate the data streams with their existing on-premise applications.
 Please reach out to the firstname.lastname@example.org for more details.

 - Subscription API - APIs for creating and managing near real-time feed subscriptions.

-- Tagpoint updated event - An asset tagpoint value for either was updated/received.
+- Tagpoint updated event - An asset tagpoint value was updated/received.

 - Power updated event - A power usage value was updated/received.

 - Environment updated event - An environment value for temperature or humidity was updated/received.